richafnu/Viva/Viva/glint/setup/understand-survey-access-methods.md

 ## Personalized survey link

 > [!CAUTION]
 > A personalized link requires no authentication and is unique to each survey and user.
 When a survey taker forwards an email that includes a personalized link, any user can access and complete their survey.
-Standard Glint email invite text cautions survey takers to **not forward email invites** to prevent other users completing a survey on their behalf.
+Standard Viva Glint email invite text cautions survey takers to **not forward email invites** to prevent other users completing a survey on their behalf.

 Survey emails contain a personalized survey link that is tied to each participant and **shouldn't be forwarded**.
 When users select this personalized link, they access an active survey with no authentication.
 To enable this access method: